Hearing Thursday afternoon puts 'Boil & Roux' back in front of alcohol regulators

 One neighborhood homeowner -- who is Black -- told WBRZ he rejects the notion that race is the driving force behind the concerns.

-"I am a Black business owner.," Ronald Smith said.
+"I am a Black business owner," Ronald Smith said.
 "The main thing I want this community to know is, we don't want another business to leave the community.
 We just want the businesses in the community to respect the community and abide by the laws like everyone in America."

 The ABC meeting takes place at 4:30 p.m. at the Jones Creek Library in Baton Rouge.
 It was moved to that location to provide added space for those wishing to attend.